mbellehumeur/SlicerCast/README.md

 Cast is an offshoot of FHIRcast (<https://fhircast.hl7.org/>).
 FHIRcast is the standard replacing Epic’s file drop interface for integration with PACS and reporting systems.
 It provides a secure messaging infrastructure using a hub with websocket subscriptions.

 Cast is focused on desktop integration of healthcare applications.
-It is not restricted to a specific data format.
-Cast is not restricted to a specific authentication and authorization mechanism.
-Cast has a context sharing strategy that differs from FHIRcast (described here)
+It is not restricted to a specific data format or authentication/authorization mechanism.
+Cast also has a context sharing strategy and architecture that diverges from FHIRcast (described here).

-Cast differs to FHIRcast but you can use the python client in this extension to interface to FHIRcast hubs, for example, NodeOnFHIR, Medplum and Agfa (at connectathon).

 ### Description